 By Sherry Coleman Collins, MS, RD, LD and updated by Caroline Young, MS, RD, LD

 There are few foods that are as nutritious and well-loved as peanut butter.
 It offers a nutritious option that counts as a protein in the school meal.
-Paired with whole grain bread, fresh fruit and vegetable, and a low-fat milk – peanut butter and jelly is a lunch that provides energy for learning and activity.
+Paired with whole grain bread, fresh fruit and vegetables and a low-fat milk – peanut butter and jelly is a lunch that provides energy for learning and activity.
 School nutrition programs across the country are allowing the 98% of children who don’t have a peanut allergy access to this nutritious food by following best practices for food allergy management.

 How peanuts and peanut butter fit: